ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.apg-info/README.md

 * Node.js 18 or higher
 * ioBroker host (js-controller) 5.0 or higher

+## Swiss market
+For the swiss market a token from entsoe.eu is needed.
+Please add your token to the adapter configuration in the tab "ENTSOE TOKEN".
+Register at the page https://transparency.entsoe.eu/ and send afterwards and email to transparency@entsoe.eu asking for RESTFUL API access for the email address you registered. <br>
+For more details check https://transparency.entsoe.eu/content/static_content/Static%20content/web%20api/Guide.html#_authentication_and_authorisation

 ## Changelog
 <!--
     Placeholder for the next version (at the beginning of the line):
     ### __WORK IN PROGRESS__
 -->
+### 0.1.9 (2024-08-21)
+* (HGlab01) Support eslint9

+### 0.1.8 (2024-07-31)
+* (HGlab01) Swiss market support; Token needed!
+Check readme!
+* (HGlab01) Bump json-explorer to 0.1.16

 ### 0.1.7 (2024-05-27)
 * (HGlab01) Add date to today and tomorrow to make the date of today and tomorrow clear
 * (HGlab01) bump axios to 1.7.2